(This post contains affiliate links. Read my full disclosure.)

 Colin: Well it is and it’s about –

 Elizabeth: In a good way.

-Colin: In a good way, yeah and about recognising, well what’s expected of me here?
+Colin: In a good way, yeah and about recognizing, well what’s expected of me here?
 I talked to somebody not so long ago and they said, “No one follows my process.”
 I’m like, “Well, if that’s the way you sell it, I wouldn’t follow it either.”
-I was like, “What’s in it for them, what’s the value, is it a way for them to capture information are you supporting the business of good delivery, actually what are you doing to demonstrate the kind of behaviours that you expect of other people?”
+I was like, “What’s in it for them, what’s the value, is it a way for them to capture information are you supporting the business of good delivery, actually what are you doing to demonstrate the kind of behaviors that you expect of other people?”
 I think too often project managers don’t see themselves as being at the forefront of transformation and you are, project managers, you are.
 We need more people to stand up, behave in the right way and show other people, this is the way that you do it, here’s some changes that I’ve made and this is how we led a team of people to do this thing.
-I think behaviour is so important, it’s so important.
+I think behavior is so important, it’s so important.
 Simply ramming a method down someone’s throat, wouldn’t work, wouldn’t work.